This article was originally published on the Sia Partners Banking Blog

 This introduces scalability as the same approach can be replicated across similar requirements in other businesses.
 Also, the removal of this more manual task from humans more client centric work can be focused on.

-Opportunities in investment banking
+Opportunities of robotics in investment banking

 Front office businesses are already making use of robotics in decision making tasks for clients.
 Goldman Sachs for example use “Kensho”, a financial robotics technology provider, to recommend trading strategies for clients in response to search based criteria and questions.
 Operating via a search bar, analysts and sales people are able to at a click of a button expediently yield analysis and strategies by entering the leanest of information.
 The bank clearly envisages long term benefits evidenced by itself having invested $15mn in Kensho.